MicrosoftLearning/20483-Programming-in-C-Sharp/Instructions/20483C_MOD08_LAB_MANUAL.md

->**Result :** After completing this exercise, you should have updated the Grades Prototype application to use the WCF Data Service.
+>**Result :** After completing this exercise, you should have updated the Grades Prototype application to use the Data Service.

 ### Exercise 3: Retrieving Student Photographs Over the Web (If Time Permits)